 Journal of Clinical Oncology, published online Dec.
 11, 2006; in print March 1, 2007 (see the journal abstract).

 (J Clin Oncol.
 2007 Mar 1;25(7):820-8.
 Epub 2006 Dec 11]

 Some breast cancer tumors grow in response to the hormone estrogen.
 Such tumors are called hormone-receptor-positive.
 After surgery, women with this kind of breast cancer often take drugs to suppress the production of estrogen and cut their risk of a recurrence.

-The Austrian Breast and Colorectal Cancer Study Group trial-12 (ABCSG-12) is a phase III clinical trial that tested whether zoledronic acid could prevent treatment-induced bone loss in premenopausal women undergoing total estrogen suppression after surgery to remove their hormone-receptor-positive tumors.
-(ABCSG-12 is a substudy of a larger treatment trial, described elsewhere.)
+The Austrian Breast and Colorectal Cancer Study Group trial-12 (ABCSG-12) Bone Mineral Density (BMD) substudy tested whether zoledronic acid could prevent treatment-induced bone loss in premenopausal women undergoing total estrogen suppression after surgery to remove their hormone-receptor-positive tumors.
+(The BMD substudy is part of the larger ABCSG-12 treatment trial, described elsewhere.)
 Zoledronic acid belongs to a class of drugs called bisphosphonates, which prevent the body from breaking down bone.

 The study’s 401 participants were randomly assigned to receive one of four therapeutic regimens:

 - Goserelin and tamoxifen therapy for three years (103 participants)

 - Goserelin and tamoxifen therapy for three years, with the addition of zoledronic acid given intravenously once every six months (100 participants)